 WRITING

-On completing Toward Another Shore
+On co-authoring Toward Another Shore

-The book begins in 1956 when fifteen-year-old Teddy—a lonely boy drawn to the water and woods surrounding his small town of Harrison Hot Springs—is overwhelmed by his feelings upon meeting the bad boy Wade.
+The novel begins in 1956 when fifteen-year-old Teddy—a lonely boy drawn to the water and woods surrounding his small town of Harrison Hot Springs—is overwhelmed by his feelings upon meeting the bad boy Wade.
 The narrative tracks the two friends’ rapturous early years ranging over the area’s mountains, their falling out after high school because of Teddy’s sexuality.
 Their separation, during which Teddy experiences love and loss in the surprisingly wild early ’60s gay Vancouver.
 The conclusion delves further into Teddy and Wade’s shared past, bringing the cycle of their friendship forward another revolution.

 In addition to being a poignant tale of personal development, Toward Another Shore vividly describes small-town and family life in Alex’s beloved Upper Fraser Valley.
 It also offers insight into a little described moment in queer Canadian history—the decade prior to the 1969 Stonewall riots, when despite the era’s drive for civil rights Vancouver’s gay enclave continued to suffer discrimination and police harassment.